brokenprogrammer/mswg-gen/README.md

 within this repository: <https://github.com/swagger-api/swagger-ui>

 This is easy to set up by downloading the latest release and using the static HTML/JS/CSS within the downloaded `/dist` folder.

+## Disclaimer

+This application was written in a very short duration and a lot of shortcuts was taken.
+If you find bugs please file an issue or a pull request.

 # License